-A degree in any subject or, exceptionally, a diploma or certificate at degree level.
-Previous experience of paid/unpaid social work is essential.
-Registration with the Scottish Social Services Council (SSSC) is a requirement for the course and further information on how to apply will be provided to successful applicants who accept a place on the course.
-A PVG Scheme record check will be made at the beginning of the course and placement agencies may apply for an updated check before placements.
+Practical experience in a social care setting is essential.
+Registration with the Scottish Social Services Council (SSSC) is a requirement for commencing and remaining on the programme (further information on how to apply will be provided to successful applicants who accept a place on the course).
+Enrolled students must also be a member of the Protection of Vulnerable Groups Scheme.

 Months of entry

 Do you want a career that is stimulating, rewarding and makes a positive contribution to society?
 If so, a postgraduate diploma/MSc in Social Work could be for you.

 At Stirling, Social Work Education is committed to progressive social change through teaching, research and an active involvement with practice.
 We believe in a social work profession defined not only by its function but also by its values and integrity.
 We promote an understanding of social work which is informed by social justice and human rights, a profession that acknowledges the links between 'public issues' and 'private troubles' and seeks to address both.
 We value social work practice that has prevention at its heart and recognises the importance of collective approaches, actively engaging with and learning from user movements.

 On the Postgraduate Diploma/MSc Social Work course at the University of Stirling you will be taught by a team of qualified social workers including world leaders in their research field and academics who continue to work in practice alongside their University role.
 You will enjoy the benefits of smaller class sizes (23-55) with creative approaches to teaching and assessment as well as detailed feedback on your progress.

 You will experience contributions to teaching by people who have used social work services and carers.
 On your practice placements, you will be supported and assessed by Practice Educators or who are qualified or undertaking their Practice Educator training.